Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 🎉🌟💫✨❧✨💫🌟🎉🌟💫✨❧✨💫🌟🎉🌟💫✨❧✨💫🌟🎉

-The goal is to draw a straight line on a floor, call it a "Track," measure its elevation Readings at regular Steps, store the Steps in a Run record, cleanse & assemble their numbers, compare them to industry standards, determine where to grind, show grinding progress, and publish reports — informes — describing progress flattening and leveling the Track.
+The goal is to draw a straight line on a floor, call it a "Track," measure its smoothness Readings at regular Steps, store the Steps in a Run record, cleanse & assemble their numbers, compare them to industry standards, determine where to grind, show grinding progress, and publish reports — informes — describing progress flattening and leveling the Track.

 All Tracks belong to a Section, representing specific slabs or pours of concrete, and all Sections belong to a Surface, which is a category of Sections such as one building or one floor construction technique.
 All areas belong to a Project, which is the complete set of Runs sharing the same statistical Standards, Surfaces in one Site, and time frame.
-As a practical matter for all layers, 🥬 all Projects should be small and publishable.
+As a practical matter for all layers, all Projects should be small and publishable.

 Each Run has a name, such as SN3 b, where SN3 is the Track name, and b identifies